genevaers/User-Documentation/docs/Workbench Logic Text Examples/Examples - Extract Record Filter (ERF)/Examples - Functions (ERF).md

-# Examples: DAYSBETWEEN function in Extract Record Filter
+# Examples: DAYSBETWEEN function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF (DAYSBETWEEN({field1},{field2}) > 7)<BR>&nbsp;&nbsp;&nbsp;&nbsp;THEN SELECT<BR>ENDIF**|Select only records where<BR>there are more than 7 days<BR>between field1 and field2, <BR>and skip all other records. <BR>This example can also be written:<BR>&nbsp;&nbsp;&nbsp;&nbsp;**SELECTIF(DAYSBETWEEN({field1},{field2}) > 7**|

-# Examples: DAYSBETWEEN function in Extract Record Filter
+# Examples: DAYSBETWEEN function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF (DAYSBETWEEN({field1},{field2}) > 7)<BR>&nbsp;&nbsp;&nbsp;&nbsp;THEN SELECT<BR>ENDIF**|Select only records where<BR>there are more than 7 days<BR>between field1 and field2, <BR>and skip all other records. <BR>This example can also be written:<BR>&nbsp;&nbsp;&nbsp;&nbsp;**SELECTIF(DAYSBETWEEN({field1},{field2}) > 7**|

-# Examples: FISCALDAY function in Extract Record Filter
+# Examples: FISCALDAY function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF ({field1} < FISCALDAY(-7))<BR>&nbsp;&nbsp;&nbsp;&nbsp;THEN SKIP<BR>ENDIF**|Skip any input records where field1 is more than 7 fiscal days before<BR>the date of running this view, and select all other records.<BR>Fiscal days means that if the date of running this view is fiscal day five<BR>of a fiscal year, then only records from fiscal days one to five<BR> are selected.
 This example assumes that field1 is a fiscal day number.<BR>The code at left can also be written as<BR>&nbsp;&nbsp;&nbsp;&nbsp;**SKIPIF({field1} < FISCALDAY(-7))**|

-# Examples: FISCALMONTH function in Extract Record Filter
+# Examples: FISCALMONTH function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF ({field2} >= FISCALMONTH(-1))<br>&nbsp;&nbsp;&nbsp;&nbsp;THEN SELECT<br>ENDIF**|Select any input records where field2 is the previous fiscal month or later,<br>and skip all other records.
 Fiscal months means that if the date of<br>running this view is fiscal month one, then only records from<br>fiscal month one are selected.<br>The example at left assumes that field2 is a fiscal month number.<br>The code at left can also be written as:<br>**SELECTIF({field2} >= FISCALMONTH(-1))**|

-# Examples: FISCALQUARTER function in Extract Record Filter
+# Examples: FISCALQUARTER function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF ({field2} >= FISCALQUARTER(-1))<br>&nbsp;&nbsp;&nbsp;&nbsp;THEN SELECT<br>ENDIF**|Select any input records where field2 is the previous fiscal quarter<br>or later,and skip all other records.
 Fiscal quarter means that if<br>the date of running this view is fiscal quarter one, then<br>only records from fiscal quarter one are selected.<br>The example at left assumes that field2 is a fiscal quarter number.<br>The code at left can also be written as:<br>&nbsp;&nbsp;&nbsp;&nbsp;**SELECTIF({field2} >= FISCALQUARTER(-1))**|

-# Examples: FISCALYEAR function in Extract Record Filter
+# Examples: FISCALYEAR function in ERF

 |Example logic text|Meaning|
 |------------------|-------|